 Daily defines large meetings as real-time calls with 50 to 100,000 participants.
 Additionally, you can output large calls to an RTMP platform and live stream your video call.
-All large calls need to route hundreds to thousands of participant media tracks at a time, which means there's a quite a bit of room for optimizing calls through Daily configurations, as well as app UI considerations.
+All large calls need to route hundreds or even thousands of participants' media tracks at a time, which means there's quite a bit of room for optimizing calls through Daily configurations and app UI adjustments.

-This guide covers the Daily recommended settings for few-to-many calls, including Daily's 15,000 participant interactive live streaming.
+This guide covers the Daily recommended settings for few-to-many calls, including Daily's 100,000 participant interactive live streams.
 We'll also review best practices to scale large calls in terms of interacting with the Daily APIs and recommended app-level decisions.

 There are three main categories of large calls to consider when building your Daily app or choosing your room configurations:

-- Large real-time calls where everyone (up to 300 participants) are active, meaning anyone in the call can turn on their devices.
+- Large real-time calls where everyone (up to 1,000 participants) is active, meaning anyone in the call can turn on their devices.
 This is possible in custom Daily apps and apps using Daily Prebuilt.

-- Interactive live streaming of up to 15,000 participants: Up to ten active participants can join with their devices on in a call and up to 15,000 participants can join the call in real-time.
-This is a type of "few-to-many" call setting available through Daily, which allows a group of speakers in a call and a large group of attendees.
+- Interactive live streaming of up to 100,000 participants: Up to 25 active participants can join with their devices on in a call, and up to 100,000 participants can join the call in real-time.
+This is a type of "few-to-many" call setting available through Daily, which supports a group of speakers in a call and a large group of participants.

-- Live streaming: Stream your real-time call to a third-party streaming platform to grow your live viewership into the millions.
+- RTMP output (live streaming): Stream your real-time call to a third-party streaming platform to grow your live viewership into the millions.
 In this configuration, you are connecting Daily's WebRTC calls to an HLS platform.